 You can use an iron to heat set and seal acrylic paint.
 Set the iron on medium-high heat, place a smooth piece of cloth over the entire painted area, and either iron on that cover cloth or flip the whole thing over and iron the back of the painted fabric.
 You can also use a hair dryer on high setting, and this is best for uneven or heavily textured fabric, but it is probably best to use an iron for smooth cloth.

 Either way, keep the process up for two or three minutes, checking regularly to make sure the paint is not getting scorched or otherwise damaged.

 Here again, practice before you try it on a real project!
 This step isn’t difficult, but I often get a little nervous the first time I try something like this, and it’s better to make little slips or mistakes on a throw-away.

 And that’s it!

-You should wait a few days before laundering the new fabric piece, and while images painted on fabric clothing with acrylic paints will never be as durable as, for example, silk screen printing, you should find that they withstand repeated washing and use, and maintain their sharp, colorful and beautiful appearance for a long, long time.
+You should wait a few days before laundering the new fabric piece, and while images painted on fabric clothing with acrylic paints will never be as durable as, for example, silk screen printing, you should find that they withstand repeated washing in washing machine and use, and maintain their sharp, colorful and beautiful appearance for a long, long time.

 Overview: What are the Best Acrylic Paints, Medium and Brushes to Paint on Fabric?